How to call without a SIM card: 4 Tested ways

 Quo’s pricing offers three different plans for getting a second phone number.
 These include:

-• Business: $23 per user per month for an auto-attendant with IVR, call transferring, CRM integrations, analytics, and more advanced features
+• Business: $23 per user per month for CRM integrations like Salesforce and HubSpot, call transfers, analytics and reporting, phone menus, and more

 2. Google Voice: Second phone number for Google Workspace users